nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - Data is successfully filtered by the specified patient(s) and displayed.

 ### Main Success Scenario (MSS)
-1. Fred selects the option to filter patient data by specific patients.
+1. Fred enters the command to filter patient data by specific patients.
 2. CareLink prompts Fred to input patient identifiers.
 3. Fred enters the patient identifiers.
 4. CareLink filters the patient data based on the specified patient identifiers.